zainafzal88/blog/_posts/2020-09-22-becoming-a-leader.md

 ---
 layout: post
-title: Beocming a Project Lead
+title: Becoming a Project Lead
 description: My transition from a Developer to a Project Lead
 date:   2020-09-22
 ---